mlrun/mlrun/docs/store/artifacts.md

 (for example, /v3io/projects/myproject/artifacts for a “myproject” project).
 ```

-When you use use `{{run.uid}}`, the artifacts for each job are stored in a dedicated directory for the executed job.
+When you use `{{run.uid}}`, the artifacts for each job are stored in a dedicated directory for the executed job.
 Otherwise, the same artifacts directory is used in all runs, so the artifacts for newer runs override those from the previous runs.

 As previously explained, `set_environment` returns a tuple with the project name and artifacts path.